Chukar partridge is the non-native rugged game bird that pushes upland hunters to new limits and scientifically known as Alectoris chukar.

 Chukar Partridge in Project Upland content

 Chukar is the fifth most commonly hunted upland game species in the Project Upland Community.
 Our most recent work featuring this Western pursuit is the film: Chukar Chasers – A Chukar Hunting Video.
-You can catch past podcast episodes and other content featuring them here.
+You can catch past podcast episodes and other content.
 From Travis Warren of UpChukar to bob McMichael of Chukar Culture.

 All About Birds.
 2018.
 Chukar.
 Accessed at: https://www.allaboutbirds.org/guide/Chukar/lifehistory